-Thirteen major lakes and a variety of geothermal areas and scenic reserves can be found in the Rotorua Lakes area.
-View the Rotorua recreation guide brochure (PDF, 6,064K).
-Note this is a large file.
+Thirteen major lakes and a variety of geothermal areas and scenic reserves can be found in the Rotorua district.
+View the Explore Rotorua guide (PDF, 4,287K).

 Located near Rotorua, Blue Lake is popular with water skiers, swimmers and boaties.
 You can follow an easy walking track that circles around the lake.Location: Blue Lake is 9 km south-east of Rotorua, via Te Ngae Road then Tarawera Road.